FueledByOCHD/Realms-Invasion-Info-Center/AboutMe.md

 A few things to note,
 Realms Invasion is a new and WIP project which means that things are subject to change alot between releases so please I ask you keep coming back from time to time

-This page is to give some history into the developer and what drives him.
+This page is to give some history into myself and what drives me.

 ## **Index**
 - [**Home**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/README.md)